1/4 + 1/16 + 1/64 + 1/256 + ⋯: Visual demonstrations

 See below for details on Archimedes' interpretation.

 The same geometric strategy also works for triangles, as in the figure on the right: if the large triangle has area 1, then the largest black triangle has area 1/4, and so on.
 The figure as a whole has a self-similarity between the large triangle and its upper sub-triangle.
 A related construction making the figure similar to all three of its corner pieces produces the Sierpiński triangle.

 Proof by Archimedes

 Archimedes encounters the series in his work Quadrature of the Parabola.
-He is finding the area inside a parabola by the method of exhaustion, and he gets a series of triangles; each stage of the construction adds an area 1/4 times the area of the previous stage.
+He finds the area inside a parabola by the method of exhaustion, and he gets a series of triangles; each stage of the construction adds an area 1/4 times the area of the previous stage.
 His desired result is that the total area is 4/3 times the area of the first stage.
 To get there, he takes a break from parabolas to introduce an algebraic lemma: